Getting a degree in as little as 18 months sounds impossible to some, but not to the student veterans at New England Institute of Technology.

 Looking to get involved on campus?
 Wanting more than just a degree?
-The New England Institute of Technology also has a multitude of interesting activities and clubs, but one of them I specifically want to highlight is called SkillsUSA.
+The New England Institute of Technology also has a multitude of interesting activities and clubs, but one highlight is called SkillsUSA.

 SkillsUSA is national organization that prepares America’s workers, and offers training programs in technical occupations.
 Students are taught communication skills, work attitudes and self-reliance.
 This organization promotes an understanding of the free enterprise system and involvement in community service.

 If New England Institute of Technology sounds like a good fit for you, check out their full profile and start a conversation with their admissions counselors.

 (Featured Image Courtesy: New England Institute of Technology)